huyuhui001/mySite/docs/cloud/Kubernetes-Deployment.md

 sudo netplan apply
 ```

-Disable swap on all nodes.
+Disable swap and firewall on all nodes.
 ```
 sudo swapoff -a
 sudo ufw disable